 Bad: Double passenger seat squabs too short for long distance comfort.

-Bad: Not arriving until late 2014.
+Bad: Not arriving until September 2016.

 Good: Electrically powered with a 50 miles range.
 Quirky mix of a moped and small city two-seater.
 Ideal for city commuting.